freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-85-counting-rectangles.md

 <img class="img-responsive center-block" alt="a diagram of the different rectangles found within a 3 by 2 rectangular grid" src="https://cdn-media-1.freecodecamp.org/project-euler/counting-rectangles.png" style="background-color: white; padding: 10px;">

-Although there may not exists rectangular grid that contains exactly `n` rectangles, find the area of the grid with the nearest solution.
+Although there may not exists a rectangular grid that contains exactly `n` rectangles, find the area of the grid with the nearest solution.

 # --hints--